pytorch/hub/pytorch_vision_deeplabv3_resnet101.md

 ### Model Description

-Deeplabv3-ResNet101 is contructed by a Deeplabv3 model with a ResNet-101 backbone.
+Deeplabv3-ResNet101 is constructed by a Deeplabv3 model with a ResNet-101 backbone.
 The pre-trained model has been trained on a subset of COCO train2017, on the 20 categories that are present in the Pascal VOC dataset.

 Their accuracies of the pre-trained models evaluated on COCO val2017 dataset are listed below.